jtubbs00/EngineeringNotebook/README.md

 ## week of 1/22/2021
 I tried working on stuff this week.
 Got put with people for a group project. hope it works out.

+## week of 2/1/2021
+Have tried working on Hello functions. confused by the terms.